 Andrew appeared in EDF Energy Powerlink v RMT IRLR 114 getting an injunction from Blake J against a threatened strike on the London Underground on the basis that the RMT union had failed to give proper categories in its ballot notice.
-Andrew was led by Timothy Brennan QC.

 Andrew acted for the employers in successfully defending interim relief claims by a senior union official of a rail union and an official of UNITE in S v N and J v F. Andrew recently represented Safran in the Central Arbitration Committee in Morgan & King v Safran Group EWC/8/2013 under the TICE Regulations and advised a major retailer about a CAC claim.Close